codehub-learn/java-path-spring-ed-hackathlon/README.md

-## Code.Learn - European Dynamics, Introduction to Spring & Spring Boot, Hackathlon
+## Code.Learn - European Dynamics, Introduction to Spring & Spring Boot, Hackathon

-This project hosts all source code related with the midseason hackathlon.
+This project hosts all source code related with the midseason hackathon.